StatesCasinos Editorial Team Reviewed by StatesCasinos Editorial Team · Updated

 North Carolina Sports Betting

-North Carolina passed the North Carolina Sports Wagering Act in June 2023, authorizing both mobile sports betting statewide and retail sportsbooks at the tribal casinos.
-Mobile betting launched in March 2024 with multiple licensed operators including FanDuel, DraftKings, BetMGM, and others.
-The March 2024 launch coincided with the NCAA Tournament, driving one of the largest single-day mobile sports betting handles in U.S. history at the time of launch.
+North Carolina passed the North Carolina Sports Wagering Act in June 2023, authorizing mobile sports betting statewide and retail sportsbooks at the tribal casinos.
+Mobile betting launched in March 2024 with licensed operators including FanDuel, DraftKings, BetMGM, and others.
+The launch coincided with the NCAA Tournament, which made the timing commercially significant for operators and bettors.

 Retail sports wagering is available at both Harrah’s Cherokee Casino Resort and Harrah’s Cherokee Valley River.
 The minimum age for sports betting is 21, matching the casino gambling minimum.